the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Adapted from [Step Zero: Kubernetes on Microsoft Azure Container Service (AKS)](https://zero-to-jupyterhub.readthedocs.io/en/latest/microsoft/step-zero-azure.html).

-A short (and be no means exhaustive) [glossary](#glossary) of Kubernetes terms is given at the end of this workshop should you require them.
+A short (and by no means exhaustive) [glossary](#glossary) of Kubernetes terms is given at the end of this workshop, should you require further explanation.

 ### 1. Login to Azure <a name="aks-step1"></a>